felleg/felleg.gitlab.io-backup/content/posts/20210513-random-thoughts.md

   - untagged
 ---

-I wanted to slightly indulge my creative side.
+I wanted to slightly indulge my creative side tonight.
 Normally I am very shy and sensitive when it comes to sharing this stuff, though I want to persuade myself that there is nothing to be afraid of.

 [Click here to access my new random thoughts section](/random-thoughts).
 Let me know if anything caught your